 Note: Prices for the items listed on this page are subject to change.
 To see the current price, please click on the relevant links below.

 Bushnell has always been known to make quality rangefinders.
-The Tour V6 Shift, which is the slope version of the Tour V6, offers several improvements over the Tour V5 Shift:
+The Tour V7 Shift, in particular, offers several improvements over the Tour V6 Shift:

 This rangefinder performed exceptionally well during our tests, and the reviews it has received thus far are glowing.
 It has a modern, quality construction, and the Bushnell brand is trusted by countless pro golfers.